iPMSoftware/CppFunAndLearn/README.md

 My idea (with hint of Marcin you know who) how to implement recursive iteration over tuple elements.
 First version uses C++11 functionality std::enable_if
+Iteration backward and forward are implemented with possibility to invoke custom function for every tuple element